cnai-ds/cnai-ds/README.md

-### <p align="center"> Data Scientist with a strong business background and provide data-driven decision making
+### <p align="center"> Data Scientist with a strong business background
-Especially passionate about experimentation, solving problems by applying ML models, finding actionable insights from data, and efficient visualization.
-I have worked as a data scientist and analyst for more than 4 years, mainly in e-commerce companies. </p>
+I have worked as a data scientist and analyst for more than 4 years. </p>

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=cnai-ds&layout=compact)](https://github.com/cnai-ds/github-readme-stats)
 <br>